softlayer/softlayer-python/README.rst

 System Requirements
 -------------------
-* Python 3.5, 3.6, 3.7, 3.8, or 3.9.
+* Python 3.7, 3.8, or 3.9.
-* A valid SoftLayer API username and key.
+* A valid SoftLayer Employee  API username, password, Yubi Key
-* A connection to SoftLayer's private network is required to use our private network API endpoints.
+* A connection to SoftLayer's Employee VPN

 Python 2.7 Support
 ------------------
-As of version 5.8.0 SoftLayer-Python will no longer support python2.7, which is `End Of Life as of 2020 <https://www.python.org/dev/peps/pep-0373/>`_ .
+Python 2.7 is  `End Of Life as of 2020 <https://www.python.org/dev/peps/pep-0373/>`_ .
+Its not supported, you will need to upgrade to python 3.7 at least.
-If you cannot install python 3.6+ for some reason, you will need to use a version of softlayer-python <= 5.7.2

 Python Packages